Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 9. Remove the accessory drive belt.

-10. Empty the cooling system (see chapter Cooling, heating and air conditioning systems).
+10. Drain the cooling system (see Chapter Cooling, heating and air conditioning systems).

-11. Remove generator support bracket/generator assembly with support bracket (see chapter Engine Electrical Systems).
+11. Remove the generator support bracket/generator assembly with support bracket (see Chapter Engine electrical systems).

 13. Remove the front cylinder head cover (see above).

-15. Remove the steering pump drive pulley (44), - keeping the pulley from turning can be done by crimping the temporarily installed drive belt.
+15. Remove the steering pump drive pulley (44) - the pulley can be held from turning by crimping the temporarily installed drive belt.

 16. Unbolt the bracket (47).

-18. Remove the steering pump (45) and move it aside without disconnecting the hydraulic lines.
+18. Remove the steering pump (45) and move it to the side without disconnecting the hydraulic lines.

-21. Mark the position of the gas distribution chain relative to the camshaft sprockets with a marker (75 and 76).
+21. Use a marker to mark the position of the timing chain relative to the camshaft sprockets (75 and 76).

 24. Remove the intake shaft assembly with the regulator.